cortexlabs/cortex/docs/deployments/predictor.md

 class Predictor:
     def __init__(self, config):
-        """Called once before the API is made available.
+        """Called once before the API becomes available.
 Setup for model serving such as downloading/initializing the model or downloading vocabulary can be done here.
 Required.

         Args:
-            config: Dictionary defined in API configuration, commonly contains paths to a model and other metadata.
+            config: Dictionary passed to the constructor of a Predictor.
         """
         pass